ibm-cloud-docs/pattern-watson-speech-vision/storage-design.md

 5. Integration: Seamlessly integrate me with your cloud-native applications using popular frameworks and APIs.

 In containerized applications, block storage plays a crucial role as Persistent Volumes (PVs).By leveraging block storage as Persistent Volumes in containerized applications, ensures the data persistence, simplify stateful application management, and scale your storage resources as needed.

-### File Storage Aspera addition

-In IBM Cloud , Aspera is a high-speed transfer technology that enables fast, reliable, and secure movement of large files between locations.
-It's particularly useful for transferring massive amounts of data, such as those associated with media and entertainment industries.

-Aspera works by creating a temporary, optimized copy of your file and then transmitting it to its destination using standard protocols like HTTP or FTP.
-This process allows for much faster transfer speeds than traditional methods, making it ideal for situations where you need to move large files quickly, such as:

-- File sharing: Aspera enables fast and secure sharing of large files across the cloud.
-- Data migration: It helps simplify the process of migrating massive amounts of data from one location to another.
-- Content delivery: Aspera accelerates the delivery of high-bandwidth content, such as movies or TV shows.